 Ex: 70 Wh, 6000 mAh

 A connection type for SSDs that makes them even faster.
 An NVMe SSD is 5 to 7 times faster than a standard (SATA) SSD.
 It is the standard on recent mid-range and high-end computers.
+NVMe SSDs use the M.2 form factor, a small card that plugs directly into the motherboard.

 Ex: NVMe M.2 SSD 512 GB